c6o/docs/content/concepts/profiles.md

 individual commands can become tedious and prone to error.
 As new developers come into the team, or certain sets of infrastructure have reduced work on them, it can become hard to remember commands.

-Development Profiles solve this by capturing a set of related CodeZero commands into a single runnable "Development Profile".
+Development Profiles solve this by capturing a set of related CodeZero commands into a single runnable **Development Profile**.

 ## Illustration

-For instance a teleport and intercept into a service named "sample-project-core" in namespace "sample-project" would require the following commands:
+For instance a teleport and intercept into a service named `sample-project-core` in namespace `sample-project would require the following commands:

 ```bash
 czctl teleport namespace my-namespace